-Centinela Valley Union High School District and three other local districts (Lawndale, Lennox and Hawthorne) jointly support new teachers in developing their teaching skills through the New Teacher Induction Program, which is designed for first- and second-year teachers holding a preliminary credential to earn their clear teaching credential.
-The New Teacher Summer Institute is a three-day program for teachers who are new to the district.
-Training sessions focus on The Big Three (engagement, active learning, and questioning), grading reform, data and accountability, BTSA (Beginning Teacher Support and Assessment), effective English language learner strategies, an overview of the district's special education program, equity and diversity, technology in the classroom, and classroom management.
-After successful completion of the two-year BTSA training, teachers may apply for their clear teaching credential.
-All program participants are assigned to a Support Provider (mentor teacher) for individualized support and guidance.
+Centinela Valley Union High School District and three other local districts (Lawndale, Lennox and Hawthorne) jointly supported new teachers in developing their teaching skills through the New Teacher Induction Program, which is designed for first- and second-year teachers holding a preliminary credential to earn their clear teaching credential.
+The New Teacher Summer Institute was a three-day program for teachers who were new to the district.
+Training sessions focused on engagement, active learning, and questioning (The Big Three), grading reform, data and accountability, BTSA (Beginning Teacher Support and Assessment), effective English language learner strategies, an overview of the district's special education program, equity and diversity, technology in the classroom, and classroom management.
+After successful completion of the one-year BTSA program through UCLA, teachers may apply for their clear teaching credential.
+All program participants are assigned to a veteran teacher who acts as a Mentor Teacher for individualized support and guidance.

 Staff members are encouraged to attend professional workshops offered by the district, professional organizations, or the county office of education.
-Long-term substitute teachers are invited to attend an annual orientation to better serve the students of the district.
-Special education instructional aides are invited to district and county sponsored workshops to gain insight and understanding of the current curriculum and student support strategies.
-Classified support staff receive job-related training from school administration.
+Substitute teachers were invited to attend an annual training which covered many of the same topics as our new teacher orientation in order to better serve the students of the district.
+Classified support staff may have received additional job-related training by district representatives.